juxor/afaq/markdown/secJ5.md

 tolerate with no fear of challenge."_ [**Democracy and Nature**, no. 9, p.
 175]

 So while co-operatives are an important aspect of anarchist ideas and practice, they are not the be all or end all of our activity.
 Without a wider social movement which creates all (or at least most) of the future society in the shell of the old, co-operatives will never arrest the growth of capitalism or transcend the narrow horizons of the capitalist economy.

- ## J.5.11 If workers really want self-management then why are there so few
+## J.5.11 If workers really want self-management then why are there so few co-
-co-operatives?
+operatives?

 Supporters of capitalism suggest that producer co-operatives would spring up spontaneously if workers really wanted them.
 To quote leading propertarian Robert Nozick, under capitalism _"it is open to any wealthy radical or group of workers to buy an existing factory or establish a new one, and to . . .